rickwysocki/professional-writing/README.md

 This is the first page in a repository we will use to learn some of GitHub's basic features.
 In class, we'll be going through the following steps:

 - Exploring Markdown, one of the most typical writing formats used on GitHub.
-- Learning how to fork a GitHub repository (a "repo") to a new branch, commit changes, and push those changes back to the main branch.
+- Learning how to fork a GitHub repository (a "repo") to a new branch, commit changes, and submit a pull request to the main branch for review.
 - Creating our own repositories that others can push changes to.

 ## A few useful links